Stockton and Darlington Railway: Legacy

+Heritage

+At North Road, the station buildings and goods shed are Grade II* listed as the Head of Steam museum.
+Nearby, the former carriage works are now used as workshops for steam locomotives.
+A little further east is Skerne Bridge, the oldest railway bridge in continuous use in the world.
+At Shildon is the Locomotion Museum, part of the National Railway Museum group, which contains heritage railway vehicles, including Locomotion No. 1.
+The site includes Timothy Hackworth's house, the Soho Workshop and a former coal drops, which are listed buildings.
+The heritage Weardale Railway runs special services over its line from Bishop Auckland to Eastgate-in-Weardale.

 On 14 June 2007, during excavations for road building, some of the original stone sleepers used by the railway in 1825 were discovered intact near Lingfield Point.
 The stones each weigh about 75 lb and have bolt holes for the chairs that secured the rail.
 Officials involved in the road project hope to preserve the stones along a new bicycle path.